cumc/xqtl-protocol/website/nature_protocol/output_markdown.md

 ####  QTL Association Analysis

 TensorQTL will produce empirical and standardized cis/trans results.
-####  Univariate Fine-Mapping and TWAS with SuSiE
+####  Fine-Mapping

 Univariate finemapping will produce a file containing results for the top hits and a file containing twas weights produced by susie.
-####  Multivariate Fine-Mapping for multiple genes

-For each gene and region, multivariate multigene finemapping will produce a file containing results for the top hits and a file containing twas weights produced by susie.
+Multigene finemapping with mvSuSiE will produce a file for each gene and region containing results for the top hits and a file containing twas weights produced by susie.
+Univariate finemapping for functional data with fSuSiE will produce a file containing results for the top hits and a file containing residuals from SuSiE.
+Multivariate finemapping will produce a file containing results for the top hits for each gene and a file containing twas weights produced by susie.
-####  Univariate Fine-Mapping of Functional (Epigenomic) Data with fSuSiE

-Univariate finemapping for functional data will produce a file containing results for the top hits and a file containing residuals from SuSiE.
-####  Multivariate Fine-Mapping with mvSuSiE and mr.mash

-For each gene, multivariate finemapping will produce a file containing results for the top hits and a file containing twas weights produced by susie.
-####  Regression with Summary Statistics (RSS) Fine-Mapping and TWAS with SuSiE

 Summary statistics fine-mapping produces a results file for each region and gwas of interest.
+####   Mixture Multivariate Distribution Estimate

+i.
+Compute MASH prior

 ## Figures